PaphobGun/movie-project/README.md

 This project is created by HTML, CSS (SCSS), Javascript ( jQuery/ axios ).
 Api for movie from OMDB.com.

-for the readable code please see inside "src" folder.

 ### About style

 I used pure CSS ( with SASS ) to stlye all of this no CSS framework involve.